deviantech/wearpanda-site-photos/README.md

 ### Force processing

 Note that changed EXIF tags aren't detected as file content changes.
 To force reprocessing all images (e.g. if you've just changed a bunch of EXIF data), run with FORCE_PROCESS_ALL=1.

+### Only process specific product

+e.g. `ONLY_TRAVERSE_PRODUCT="sunglasses/robinson - 9315805897" bin/publish` will only publish the specified product.

+### Overwriting the original photos

+By default all resizing, optimizing, etc. is done to a copy of the photo but the originals aren't changed (to enable storing e.g. higher resolution originals).
+If you run with `OVERWRITE_ORIGINALS=I_ACCEPT_THE_DANGER`, the originals will be overwritten with the post-processed versions (to enable e.g. no need to reduplicate all optimization steps on each deploy).